 The prognosis depends on the type of Ehlers-Danlos syndrome and the individual.
 Life expectancy can be shortened for those with the Vascular Ehlers-Danlos syndrome due to the possibility of organ and vessel rupture.
 Life expectancy is usually not affected in the other types.
 There can be a wide or narrow range of severity within a family, but each person’s case of Ehlers-Danlos syndrome will be unique.
 While there is no cure for the Ehlers-Danlos syndromes, there is treatment for symptoms, and there are preventative measures that are helpful for most.

 What can I do now?

 The Ehlers-Danlos Society members are sharing information online and learning from each other in ways that were impossible not very long ago.
-Visit The Ehlers-Danlos Society’s Facebook page, The Ehlers-Danlos Society Inspire Online Community, or look through the Resource Guides.
+Visit The Ehlers-Danlos Society’s Facebook page or The Ehlers-Danlos Society Inspire Online Community.

 How to Treat EDS: